rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     - ENC\_VAR MUST NOT begin with any other string.

-    ENC\_VAR MAY also be used to encode other information used to identify variants -- for example, a version number.
+    ENC\_VAR MAY also be used to encode other information used to identify variants, for example, a version number.
     The RECOMMENDED way to do so is to add one or more subfields separated by colons.
     For example, "RO:V02" is an appropriate ENC\_VAR value for the second